ir-rafio/Markdown-Documents/Data Structures Lab Test Editorial.md

 You need to sort the compositions by their beauty in decreasing order.
 Now you have the most beautiful composition in position $0$ and the least beautiful composition in position $(n-1)$.

 Now, if you keep any composition in your playlist, you must also keep all the compositions before it (because they will increase the time length leaving the smallest beauty unchanged).
-So, you can only keep a prefix.
+So, the optimal playlist will be a prefix of this sorted array.

 There are exactly $n$ options for the size of the prefix.
 You can check all the options.

-You need to traverse the array once, keep a running sum and a running min, calculate the pleasure for every prefix and pick the best answer.
+You need to traverse the array once, keep a running sum of length and a running min of beauty, calculate the pleasure for every prefix and pick the best answer.

 Instead of sorting the array, you can also use a max heap (priority_queue).
 The time complexity will be the same.